estruyf/blog-content/content/posts/2024-07-02-centralize-your-project-health-files-for-your-github-repositories.md

 And here you can see the new `.github` repository with the `funding.yml` and `CODE_OF_CONDUCT.md` files:

-{{< caption-new "/uploads/2024/07/after-github-repository.webp" "After the .github repository is added"  "data:image/jpeg;base64,UklGRjQAAABXRUJQVlA4ICgAAACQAQCdASoKAAYAAUAmJaQAAudHzYAA/v7edXHLsyGiAcZ8v4m3CAAA" "2508" >}}
+{{< caption-new "/uploads/2024/07/after-github-repository.webp" "After the .github repository is added."  "data:image/jpeg;base64,UklGRjQAAABXRUJQVlA4ICgAAACQAQCdASoKAAYAAUAmJaQAAudHzYAA/v7edXHLsyGiAcZ8v4m3CAAA" "2508" >}}

+Notice the **sponsor this project** section is now showing up in the repository.